 Children will usually conform if what’s being taught is reinforced and makes sense to them.
 Children who aren’t taught are less likely to conform and will live by their own set of rules as an adult.

-Sarcasm is my biggest bug bear and when used as a form of communication is totally inappropriate, in some cases it may even be abusive.
-An inappropriate sense of humour which doesn’t fit into certain circumstances is another.
-Hurting someone intentionally with words is also inappropriate.
+Sarcasm is inappropriate when used as a form of communication, an inappropriate sense of humour which doesn’t fit into certain communication is another, so is hurting someone intentionally with our words.

 It’s not just children who are guilty.
-Adults do it too and will often get away with it, if the people they’re with fail to pick them up on it.
-Because we tend to emulate what we see and hear, it’s easy to pick up sarcasm traits around those using this type of behaviour.
+Adults do it too: and will get away with it, if the people they’re with fail to say something.
+Because we emulate what we see and hear, it’s easy to pick up sarcasm traits around those using this behaviour.

 But once we change our perspective, our behaviour will change.
-We need to consciously become aware of how and what we say and whether what we say will have an impact, or be deemed inappropriate by someone else.
+We need to consciously become aware of what we say and whether what we say will have an impact, or will be deemed inappropriate by someone else.

-I believe the majority are aware, but the minority get it wrong, particularly in social circles.
-If we fail to engage our thoughts before we speak, we may always end up saying something inappropriate, resulting in what can be classed as inappropriate or abusive behaviour.
+The majority are aware, but the minority get it wrong.
+If we fail to engage our thoughts before we speak, we will end up saying something inappropriate, resulting in what is inappropriate or abusive behaviour.